 - Add project milestones to manage project risk better.

 - Collaborate with stakeholders.
 Add them to a timeline or share a read-only view.

 - Assign tasks to multiple team members, and track progress as they complete work.

 Toggl Plan’s Gantt charts are easy to use.
 You can just click to add tasks on the timeline.
 And move them around with simple drag and drop

-Best of all, Toggl Plan is completely free for up to 5 users.
+Best of all, Toggl Plan is completely free for solo users.
+Teams can try our 14-day free trial.
+Paid plans are very affordable starting at $9 /user/month.